 The wireless access, interconnection and backhaul business is a specialized segment of the wireless telecommunications industry and is extremely competitive.
 We expect competition in this segment to increase.
 Some of our competitors have more extensive engineering, manufacturing and marketing capabilities and significantly greater financial, technical and personnel resources than we have.
 In addition, some of our competitors have greater name recognition, broader product lines, a larger installed base of products and longer-standing customer relationships.
 Our competitors include established companies, such as Alcatel-Lucent, Eltek ASA, Ericsson, NEC, Huawei and ZTE, as well as a number of other public and private companies such as Ceragon, DragonWave, SIAE and Exalt.
-Some of our competitors to some extent.
+Some of our competitors are OEMs or systems integrators through whom we market and sell our products, which means our business success may depend on these competitors to some extent.
 One or more of our largest customers could internally develop the capability to manufacture products similar to those manufactured or outsourced by us and, as a result, the demand for our products and services may decrease.